 The Norwegian National Centre for Food, Health and Physical Activity is one of several national centres under The Norwegian Directorate for Education and Training, and The Ministry of Education and Research.
-This Centre is also under The Norwegian Directorate of Health and the Ministry of Health Care Services, and helps kindergartens, schools, public health center services, and Universities and University Colleges to implement and execute national health- and education policy.
+Our Centre helps kindergartens, schools, public health center services, and Universities and University Colleges to implement and execute national health- and education policy.

-The Centre was established in 2013 with Bergen University College as host institution.
+The Centre was established in 2013 with Western Norway University of Applied Sciences (HVL) as host institution.

 Through its work with food, meals and physical activity, the Centre shall promote well-being, learning and health for children and adolescents.

 The Centre has a nationwide function, and has the responsibility for:

 - Developing and disseminating knowledge and experience-based support and guidance material, as well as examples of good practice to the target groups

 - Strengthening the work with food, meals and physical activity in kindergartens and school